The NSF fellowship provides living stipend plus fees/tuition for students in engineering or the natural or social sciences.

-At Caltech, NSF GFRP fellows may potentially receive up to $7,000 additional compensation per tenure year in the form of fellowship supplement or TA compensation.
+At Caltech, NSF GFRP fellows may potentially receive additional compensation per tenure year in the form of fellowship supplement or TA compensation to meet Caltech's base stipend.
 However, the compensation of students for TA activities over and above the base stipend is at the discretion of the Option.
 Students may be required to perform uncompensated TA activities if this is part of the official graduate program requirements.
 In all cases, students on full fellowships should not be asked to perform excessive TA duties and the TA time commitment for a student with a full external fellowship must be limited to a total of less than 15 hours per tenure year.

 NSF and Other Federal Fellowships